HsiangHung/Machine_Learning_Note/Classification/Decison Tree/README.md

 ## How To Deal with Missing Values

 There are several methods used by various decision trees.
-Simply ignoring the missing values (like ID3 and other old algorithms does) or treating the missing values as another category (in case of a nominal feature) are not real handling missing values [[StackExchange: How do decision tree learning algorithms deal with missing values]][How do decision tree learning algorithms deal with missing values].
+Simply ignoring the missing values (like ID3 and other old algorithms does) or treating the missing values as another category (in case of a nominal feature) are not real handling missing values [[Cross Validated: How do decision tree learning algorithms deal with missing values]][How do decision tree learning algorithms deal with missing values].

 By Towfik Alrazihi [[Quora: In simple language, how does C4.5 deal with missing values?]][In simple language, how does C4.5 deal with missing values?], the missing values:
 * goes to the node which already has the biggest number of instances.